oslabs-beta/kafka-simulator/README.md

 Getting started is as easy as 1, 2, 3...

-1. Download this repository
+1. Download and `cd` into the repository

 2. Run `npm run simulate`

-3. Open another terminal and run `npm run bitcoin`
+3. In another terminal, run `npm run bitcoin`

 ## Overview